gusluchetti/portfolio/content/blog/learning_chezmoi.md

 +++
 title = "learning chezmoi"
-description = "or why everyone should have a dotfiles repo" date = 2023-06-19 updated = 2023-11-03
+description = "or why everyone should have a dotfiles repo" date = 2023-11-07 updated = 2023-11-07
 draft = false
 +++

 As one does, I got tired of redownloading and reconfiguring all of my programs whenever I formatted my Windows machine.
-To make thing even more complicated, since I got into [dual-booting](https://en.wikipedia.org/wiki/Multi-booting)<!-- more -->
+Not only that, since I got into [dual-booting](https://en.wikipedia.org/wiki/Multi-booting)<!-- more -->
 , I had two machines with vastly different configuration setups, so I never managed to build a workspace that I was truly confortable with.